-We love making homemade playdough and I prefer to stick to all natural ingredients when making playdough for young children, especially those who are still likely to mouth what they are playing with, which is what makes this recipe for Rosemary & Lemon Scented Playdough perfect for little ones.
+We love making homemade playdough and I prefer to stick to all natural ingredients when making playdough for young children, especially those who are still likely to mouth what they are playing with, which is what makes this recipe for Rosemary & Lemon Playdough Recipe perfect for children of all ages.

-As well as being great sensory play for toddlers and preschoolers this is one of our most popular homemade playdough recipes for bigger kids too as rosemary is believed to boost memory and focus (and lift mood) and lemon to improve concentration.
-So I am thinking this playdough would be a great addition to our Fine Motor Alphabet Activity or our spelling suggestion found in the Hands On Spelling Activities list.
-Perfect for homework, I think!
+As well as being great sensory play for toddlers and preschoolers this is one of our most popular homemade playdough recipes for bigger kids too.
+Rosemary is believed to boost memory and focus (and lift mood) and lemon to improve concentration.

 - 2 cups of plain flour